|

 were only partially integrated while their preparation did not follow

-the commonly-accepted norms for designing strategies for sustainable development.
+the commonly-accepted norms for designing strategies for sustainable development.2.1.2 Political context The

 country had been under a quasi-military regime (PNDC) since 1982 that